 If you are looking for a shrub that has lacy foliage; colorful fall foliage color, interesting flowers, autumn berries and is evergreen, take a good look at Nandina Domestica.
 Commonly called Heavenly Bamboo, this plant has just about everything a homeowner could ask for, all in one plant.

 Nandina can be used in virtually any part of the landscape.
 It is especially useful in full or part sun, where the foliage color is superb.
 However, it will even grow in a shady part of the garden.
 Of course, the leaf color is not nearly as vibrant and it does not flower as well.

 Nandina is a very popular plant in Japanese gardens, because of its leaf texture and color.
-In the Japanese home garden this plant will often be found near the front or back door, as they consider it the ‘friendship plant’.
+In the Japanese home garden, this plant will often be found near the front or back door, as they consider it a friendship plant.